cesar-ilharco/acl-2020/_pages/venue.md

 <img style="float: left;  padding-right:20px" src="/assets/images/seattle/v3.jpg">
 The hotel was officially established in 2013, and it is conveniently located in the heart of Bangkok on Ratchaprarop Road in the Pratunam area, Ratchathewi district.
-As a most worthwhile place to visit, whether for relaxation or business, you will be truly satisfied with "A Touch of Elegance", the modern luxurious style of The Berkeley Hotel Pratunam.
+As a most worthwhile place to visit, whether for relaxation or business, you will be truly satisfied with "A Touch of Elegance", the modern luxurious style of The Berkeley Hotel.
 As a 5-star hotel, you will be offered the best of our cosy and richly elegant environment, with an abundance of things to appreciate, and enjoy our golden location for the nearby popular shopping areas and convenient public transportation.
 <br><br>
 The gigantic venue is approximately 3,700 sq.m, one of the largest hotel functional spaces in South East Asia, and offers the very best facilities for organizing any kind of event.
-Our Meeting Rooms include a variety of kinds of functional rooms for multi-purpose events, such as the pillarless ballroom and an event hall, with a 3,000-guest capacity.
-In addition, the venues have a Pre-functional area, which is in front of all of the meeting rooms
+Our meeting rooms include a variety of kinds of functional rooms for multi-purpose events, such as the pillarless ballroom and an event hall, with a 3,000-guest capacity.
+In addition, the venues have a pre-functional area, which is in front of all of the meeting rooms
 (except the Palladium), which functions as a reception and registration area.
-Mayfair Grand Ballroom, this pillarless ballroom with a 7.5 metre ceiling height and an area of 1,400 sq.m., can be utilized to create a reception atmosphere, with a capacity of up to 2,000 guests, combining the Grand
-Ballroom and Foyer.
-The venue, which perfectly fits any sort of large-scale event, has a variety of availabilities of arrangement; Cocktail party and Classroom.
+Mayfair Grand Ballroom, this pillarless ballroom with a 7.5 metre ceiling height and an area of 1,400 sq.m., can be utilized to create a reception atmosphere, with a capacity of up to 2,000 guests, combining the grand ballroom and foyer.
+The venue, which perfectly fits any sort of large-scale event, has a variety of availabilities of arrangement; cocktail party and classroom.

 <h2>Location</h2>
 The Hotel is centrally located in the golden location of Bangkok.
 This means that it is quite close to a number of nearby attractions, such as The Palladium World Shopping Centre,